tannerregan/world_nightlights/README.md

 This repository provides the code required to produce the dataset described and used the main text of:

-Chiovelli, G., S. Michalopoulos, E. Papaioannou, and T. Regan, (2023).
-[Illuminating Africa?](https://tannerregan.github.io/tanner_regan/IlluminatingAfrica_Chiovelli_etal_unp2023.pdf)
+Chiovelli, G., S. Michalopoulos, E. Papaioannou, and T. Regan, (2025).
+[Illuminating the Global South](https://tannerregan.github.io/tanner_regan/Chiovelli_etal_unp2025.pdf).

 Please cite the above paper in any works using the code or data from this project.